Reuters Entertainment News Summary | Devdiscourse

 Following is a summary of current entertainment news briefs.
 Prejudice and trauma tackled by South African director in Venice

 South African director Oliver Hermanus hopes his new film about young soldiers during apartheid will help open up a conversation about what he calls "toxic masculinity" and LGBT rights.
 Set in 1981, Hermanus' drama, provocatively called "Moffie" a derogatory slang term for being gay, shows a group of white teenage boys called to complete their two years' compulsory military service.
-Saudi women directors bring empowerment message to Venice
+A Minute With: Donald Sutherland on working hard and chilling with Jagger

-Female Saudi Arabian directors Haifaa Al-Mansour and Shahad Ameen brought a message to the Venice Film Festival along with their movies: Women must be seen and heard.
-Mansour's "The Perfect Candidate" is one of two films by female directors out of 21 competing for the festival's Golden Lion award, telling the story of a woman doctor facing gender-based challenges while running for municipal council.
-'ZeroZeroZero' takes bleak look at cocaine trade in Saviano book adaptation
+Donald Sutherland closes the Venice Film Festival on Saturday with art thriller "The Burnt Orange Heresy", about a greedy art critic who goes to extreme lengths for success and fame.
+The 84-year-old Hollywood veteran plays a reclusive artist who does not want to share his work in the movie which also starts British rocker Mick Jagger and actors Claes Bang and Elizabeth Debicki.
+Mick Jagger swaps stage for set in art thriller 'The Burnt Orange Heresy'

-Ranging from Mexico to Italy, new television series "ZeroZeroZero" looks at the violent and dangerous world of cocaine trafficking, in a fictionalized adaptation of Italian writer Roberto Saviano's book.
-The eight-part series follows characters from Mexican drug cartels, a Calabrian organized crime group as well as the middlemen all seeking a cut of the lucrative cocaine market.
-'Bang Bang': Nicki Minaj stuns fans with retirement announcement
+Rolling Stones frontman Mick Jagger swaps the stage for a film set in "The Burnt Orange Heresy", a thriller about a dishonest and greedy art critic desperate for success and recognition.
+"The Square" actor Claes Bang plays the main character James Figueras, a Milan-based art critic tired of giving lectures to American tourists.
+Macca turns magical Grandude with children's book

 Michael B. Jordan and Oscar-winner Jamie Foxx tackle the subjects of wrongful convictions and racism in 'Just Mercy,' which premiered at the Toronto International Film Festival on Friday.
 Jordan plays real-life U.S. civil rights attorney and social justice activist Bryan Stevenson in the film based on the latter's 2014 book 'Just Mercy: A Story of Justice and Redemption.'
 Roger Waters rocks Venice Film Festival with 'US + THEM'